 ● These products are strictly regulated in order to ensure the safety of consumers.

 ● In addition, their use is subject to many precautions of use that are clearly indicated on packaging and in the instructions guide: these include the mandatory allergy alert test 48 hours before and specific warning in case of black henna tattoo or previous reaction to a hair dye product.

 Why and how do we use them?

-Our hair dye products containing para-phenylenediamine (PPD) comply with the strictest cosmetics regulation which is the EU regulation.
+Our hair dye products containing para-phenylenediamine (PPD) comply with one of the strictest cosmetics regulations which is the EU regulation.

 We have been able to optimize the PPD concentration levels in hair dye products in order to always ensure they are well below the authorized level which is 2%.

-As indicated on packaging, an allergy test must be carried out 48 hours before every product use.
+As indicated on packaging, consumers are asked to conduct their own allergy test 48 hours before every product use.
 That way we can ensure they are safe when the instructions are followed.

 We strictly monitor the safety of our cosmetic products once they’re placed on the market and throughout their commercialization.
-Thanks to our international cosmetovigilance network, we’re able to collect and analyze any undesirable effects reported by our consumers.
+Thanks to our international cosmetic vigilance network, we’re able to collect and analyze any undesirable effects reported by our consumers.

 We propose hair colouring alternatives to consumers such as natural or vegetal hair colouring.
 Nevertheless, these products can still cause allergies, they are subject to precautions of use and an allergy test is required.